Autism: Management

-Currently, there is no cure for autism.
+There is no cure for autism.
 From the perspective of neurodiversity, "curing" or otherwise treating autism may not be an appropriate goal.

 Interventions targeting specific challenges or co-occurring conditions associated with autism are widely regarded as important.
 Perspectives on the goals of these interventions vary: the medical model of disability often focuses on addressing core characteristics such as social communication difficulties and restricted/repetitive behaviors.
 The neurodiversity movement supports interventions aimed at enhancing functional communication (spoken or non-spoken), managing related issues like anxiety or inertia, or addressing behaviors considered harmful, rather than seeking to alter core autistic features.

 Studies of interventions have methodological problems that prevent definitive conclusions about efficacy, but the development of evidence-based interventions has advanced.
 Several therapies can help autistic children, and they are typically tailored to the child's needs.
 The main goals of therapy are to lessen associated difficulties and family distress, and to increase quality of life and functional independence.
 In general, higher IQs correlate with higher responsiveness to interventions and larger intervention outcomes.
 Behavioral, psychological, educational, and skill-building interventions may be used to help autistic people learn skills for living independently, as well as other social, communication, and language skills.
 Therapy also aims to reduce behaviors perceived as inappropriate and to build upon strengths.
 Medications have not been found to reduce autism's core features, but may be used for associated difficulties, such as irritability or inattention.

 Non-pharmacological interventions

 Certain interventions, such as intensive, sustained special education, remedial education programs, and behavior therapy, are considered beneficial early in life for autistic children to acquire self-care, social, and job skills.
 Available approaches include applied behavior analysis, developmental models, structured teaching, speech and language therapy, cognitive behavioral therapy, social skills therapy, and occupational therapy.
 These interventions may either target autistic features comprehensively or focus on a specific area of difficulty.
+Recent research further suggests that mindfulness-based stress reduction can reduce behavioral difficulties, alleviate psychological distress, and enhance cognitive and social functioning in people with autism, while also significantly reducing their caregivers' stress, anxiety, and depression.